 Migrate Historic Engagement Data

-If you are warming your infrastructure due to moving to Klaviyo from another email service provider (ESP), it's important to take historic engagement data into account when warming your sending infrastructure to make sure you can accurately build engaged segments.
+If you are warming your infrastructure due to moving to Klaviyo from another email service provider (ESP), it's important to take historic engagement data into account so that you accurately build engaged segments.
 Klaviyo has guides to migrating your data over from a number of different ESPs to facilitate the import of engagement criteria, including:

 If you are using an ESP that is not listed above, utilize our general guide on migrating your data over to Klaviyo.

 Begin Sending Campaigns to Engaged Segments